 That latter is the most recent sighting of Hanaud in other media.
 Happily, however, the books are still available.
 And, I would suggest, The Prisoner in the Opal, at least, is very much worth your time.

-* This is the earliest example I know of what I believe is called the Football Plural – as when a commentator refers to, say, the top top players: your Ronaldos, your Messis, your Neymars…
+* This is the earliest example I know of what I believe grammarians call the Football Plural – as when a commentator refers to, say, the top top players: your Ronaldos, your Messis, your Neymars…

 also available in the neglected novelists series: